5 Deadliest Poisons Known to Man and Their Effects

 Whether you plan to use the following information to murder your ex-wife or to make the dog next door shut up once and for all, use it wisely.
 The following article contains information about the deadliest substances known to man, either inhaled or ingested.

 A poison is only defined by the dosage.
-For example, even drinking too much water could kill a human (although it would have to be about 2 swimming pools worth).
-So something is only officially defined as a poison when administered in a dose that causes harm or death.
+For example, even drinking too much water could kill a human (although it would have to be about two swimming pools worth).
+So, something is only officially defined as a poison when administered in a dose that causes harm or death.

-Botulinum Toxin is a protein produced by a bacterium called a Clostridium botulinum.
+Botulinum toxin is a protein produced by a bacterium called Clostridium botulinum and other related species.
 Where do they come up with these names?
-Anyway, this bacterium produces the Botulinum Toxin, which is a neurotoxin, meaning the toxin inhibits neuron control in the body.
+Anyway, this bacterium produces the botulinum toxin, which is a neurotoxin, meaning the toxin inhibits neuron control in the body.

 Ricin is a highly toxic protein that occurs naturally in the castor oil plant, Ricinus communis.
 Ricin is poisonous to humans if inhaled, injected or ingested, and a dose the size of a few grains of table salt can kill an adult human.
 Yikes!
 It's undoubtedly very dangerous, yet it is grown somewhat commonly in gardens in Britain.

 Ricin prevents cells from combining amino acids it receives from the ribosomes of the cell, to create proteins.
 This is essential to all living cells, so without it, the consequences aren't too fabulous.
 The symptoms caused by lack of protein after receiving a dose of ricin can be severe diarrhea, and some victims can die of shock.
 However, death usually occurs after about 3–5 days of exposure.
 Other effects range from seizures to hypotension (abnormally low blood pressure).
 Lovely.

 The ricin itself comes from the inside of Castor beans, produced by the plant.
 Ingestion of 5–20 of these can prove fatal for an adult.